 By studying history, students develop critical thinking skills, the ability to reason through social, cultural, and ethical problems, effective written and verbal communication, and the ability to research, evaluate, and synthesize large quantities of information.
 These skills enable students of history to understand the past, present, and the potential futures of the changing world around us.

 Our students have used these skills and ways of thinking to pursue many different paths in life.
 They have become professors and businesspeople, teachers and journalists, lawyers and doctors, have worked in advertising and public relations, in politics and public service, and many other careers.

-We encourage you to browse our faculty profiles, look at the courses we offer, and contact us about your interest in history.
+We encourage you to browse our faculty profiles, look at the courses we offer, and learn more about majoring in history.

 Chair: David Canton, Associate Professor